Going Beyond the Script

 This third skyline option shows the Brooklyn Bridge at Dusk and brings plenty of drama and contrast.
 Dark blues play off the bright amber city lights, while the famous bridge arches over a river positively glowing.
 Symbolizing the distance – and connection – between Manhattan and Brooklyn, this drop would be a great way to convey the ambition and upward movement aspect of the storyline.

 The World Wide Wicket Company

-The majority of the show happens in the workplace of the World Wide Wicket Company, an ambiguous conglomerate that channels all the drive and grit of Mad Men without specifying exactly what it is that the company does.
+The majority of How to Succeed happens in the workplace of the World Wide Wicket Company, an ambiguous conglomerate that channels all the drive and grit of Mad Men without specifying exactly what it is that the company does.
 This makes the story both timeless and relateable, a cautionary tale about the hollow grind of high-stakes business.
 You’re going to want to be sure to set the tone just right for this “entity”, since it is practically a character in its own right!